aschneiderman/learn-a-frame/index.md

 ### Getting Up to Speed Quickly

-If you're joining the Mixed Reality for All project and need a quick overview of coding with A-Frame, check out our [Quick Start] (/basics/getting-up-to-speed.html) page.
+If you're joining the Mixed Reality for All project and need a quick overview of coding with A-Frame, check out our [Quick Start](/basics/getting-up-to-speed.html) page.
 <!-- ### Creating Custom Primitives A.K.A.
 HTML Tags -->

 <!-- Not only can you create HTML attributes, you can also create your own HTML tags, called primitives.
 These lessons will show you how.